dskanth/PHP-Library/README.md

 <strong>strings.php</strong> - Contains all PHP functions that can be used with strings

 <strong>validation.php</strong> - Contains all PHP functions that can be used with validations

+Please feel free to contact me (heinkasner at gmail dot com) if you have something to add to this library.